 At Little Stoke we are very proud of our exciting, engaging and relevant themed curriculum.
 Our curriculum is highly creative and enables children to achieve the highest standards in English, Mathematics and Science but also develop their creative, musical, linguistic, physical, technical, scientific, geographical and historical skills as well.
 The children’s learning is embedded within a ‘Theme’ which encourages children to make links between subjects, developing knowledge, skills and positive attitudes to learning in a range of contexts.
 Initially, as a school, we follow the guidance laid down in the National Curriculum from which we have created our curriculum summary sheets for partner year groups.
+In Religious Education we follow the South Gloucestershire agreed SACRE syllabus.

 The New National Curriculum